SebastianHurubaru/cs229_ai_fight_financial_crime/README.md

 4.Snorkel

-5. The dataset has been split between train  [], dev [], and test [].
+5. The dataset has been split between train  90%, dev 5%, and test 5%.

 6. The following models have been applied on the train and dev datasets.
--SVM;
--...
+-SVM: sigmoid, gaussian, 5th and 10th degree polynomial kernels -Logistic regression
+-NN: containing just fully connected layers with 2, 5 and 10 hidden layers
+-CNN: LeNet-5 variation for 1D data

-7. The most promising models were [model1], [model2] and [model3], with the following results:
+7. The most promising models were CNN, 2 hidden layers NN and SVM/Logistic regression
-[insert table]

-On the test, we obtained the following performance:
-[insert table]

-8. Testing our model on a hand-picked data to assess performance

 9. Discussion and conclusion
+We could show that a model can detect patterns in the data indicating companies andlimited partnerships more likely to be involved in money-laundering using the residence and legalpersonality (individual or corporate) of its officers and beneficial owners.